Infinitesimal calculations in fundamental groups: Introduction

 We share both our plans and possible areas of application more broadly.

 \begin{enumerate}[I.] \item Our first planned application is to Milnor invariants for links in three-manifolds, for which we give a taste in Sections~\ref{geomtop}~and~\ref {milnor}.
 Stees \cite{stees2024milnor} recently initiated the theory of Milnor invariants in arbitrary three-manifolds from the completely different perspective of concordance with a fixed representative ``unlink.''
 We will proceed from a basic idea which is central to our present work: measuring homotopy classes of curves through patterns of intersections with Seifert surfaces and coboundings of their intersections.
-Our current framework allows for broadening the notion of Seifert surfaces to include possibly singular null-homologies between multiple link components.
+Our current framework allows for broadening the notion of Seifert surfaces to include possibly singular homologies between multiple link components.
 Preliminary evidence show that the framework developed in this paper, using Seifert surfaces as input for cochains, yields a robust theory.\\

 \item The same techniques also lead to a geometric approach to the Johnson filtration of mapping class groups.
-Consider a surface with one boundary component for simplicity (but not necessity - see Section~\ref{surfaces}), and fix a collection of disjoint curves $\alpha_i$ which represent first cohomology -- for example ``belt $1$-disks'' in a handlebody presentation.
-Let $f$ be a diffeomorphism and for any based loop $c$ consider the following list of conditions on the based loop $c^{-1} * f(c)$: \begin{itemize} \item In the first weight we count intersections with the $\alpha_i$. \item When those vanish, weight two counts are intersections with some $\alpha_i$ which occur between cancelling pairs of intersections with some $\alpha_j$. \item In general the weight $n$ counts, defined when all lower counts vanish, are that of intersections with some $\alpha_k$ between cancelling pairs of intersections in an $(n-1)$-st count. \end{itemize} A diffeomorphism $f$ is in Johnson filtration degree exactly $n$ if and only if the first $n-1$ counts vanish for all curves, and some curve has a non-zero $n$th count.
+Consider a surface with one boundary component for simplicity (but not for necessity - see Section~\ref{surfaces}), and fix a collection of disjoint curves $\alpha_i$ which represent first cohomology -- for example ``belt $1$-disks'' in a handlebody presentation.
+Let $f$ be a diffeomorphism and for any based loop $c$ consider the following list of conditions on the based loop $c^{-1} * f(c)$: \begin{itemize} \item In the first weight, we count intersections with the $\alpha_i$. \item When those vanish, weight two counts are $\alpha_j$-intersections occurring between cancelling pairs of $\alpha_i$-intersections. \item General weight $n$ counts, defined when all lower counts vanish, are that of $\alpha_k$-intersections occurring between cancelling pairs of weight $(n-1)$ counts. \end{itemize} A diffeomorphism $f$ has Johnson filtration degree exactly $n$ if and only if the first $n-1$ counts vanish for all curves, and some curve has a non-zero $n$th count.
 Thus, for $f$ to be deep in the Johnson filtration forces complexity of some curve $c^{-1} * f(c)$.
 It would be interesting to tie this complexity to other notions of complexity of mapping classes.\\